wickker/tunr_express/readme.md

 Build the index feature for `artists`

-If you need a reference, check out [this part of the AR/Sinatra lesson](https://github.com/ga-wdi-lessons/sinatra-and-activerecord#the-index-route---wdi-app-1595)
+If you need a reference, check out [the index part of the AR/Sinatra lesson](https://github.com/ga-wdi-lessons/sinatra-and-activerecord#the-index-route---wdi-app-1595)

 ### The Show Feature

 Build the show feature for an `artist`

-If you need a reference, check out [this part of the AR/Sinatra lesson](https://github.com/ga-wdi-lessons/sinatra-and-activerecord#i-do-show-route---wdi-app-10125)
+If you need a reference, check out [the show part of the AR/Sinatra lesson](https://github.com/ga-wdi-lessons/sinatra-and-activerecord#i-do-show-route---wdi-app-10125)

 ### The Create Feature

 Build a feature that creates a new `artist` in the database.

-If you need a reference, check out [this part of the AR/Sinatra lesson](https://github.com/ga-wdi-lessons/sinatra-and-activerecord#the-post-request)
+If you need a reference, check out [the create part of the AR/Sinatra lesson](https://github.com/ga-wdi-lessons/sinatra-and-activerecord#the-post-request)

 ### The Edit Feature

 Build a feature that allows a user to edit an existing `artist` in the database

-If you need a reference, check out [this part of the AR/Sinatra lesson](https://github.com/ga-wdi-lessons/sinatra-and-activerecord#editing-models-lab-reference)
+If you need a reference, check out [the edit part of the AR/Sinatra lesson](https://github.com/ga-wdi-lessons/sinatra-and-activerecord#editing-models-lab-reference)

 ### The Delete Feature